momoxiaocaiji/CS611-Legend/Readme.md

 1. Files to be parsed should be stored in ConfigFiles, for parser class to read class
 2. might bonus
    1. the color output in the terminal
+      1. the currentPlayer who is going to move in this map will be yellow and the rest of them will be blue.
-      1. the player's position in this map will be red
+      2. the monster in this map will be red
-      2. the damage and defence of hero will be displayed in two part.
+      3. the damage and defence of hero will be displayed in two part.
 The damage and defence of their own and that of the equipments in the parentheses.
-      3. the damage from formal attack will be white. red for fire_spell, blue for ice_spell, yellow for lighting_spell
+      4. the damage from formal attack will be white. red for fire_spell, blue for ice_spell, yellow for lighting_spell
-      4. the inaccessibleTile is black background
    2. some extension
       1. this game can play with multiple players
       2. you can and more skills to the hero